Eco-Flow/pollen-metabarcoding/README.md

 * And `/path/to/fastq/files` is the full path to the folder with your fastq data.

+* If you have a variant ending to read 1 and read 2, you can specify endings with the `--read1_extension` and `--read2_extension` flags.
+Default is "_R1_001.fastq.gz".

 ## Results

 Once completed, your output directory should be called results (unless you specified another name) and should contain the following directory structure: